mdhiggins/sickbeard_mp4_automator/README.md

     - `video-bitrate` = allows you to set a maximum video bitrate in Kbps.
 If the source file exceeds the video-bitrate it will be transcoded to the specified video-bitrate, even if they source file is already in the correct video codec.
 If the source file is in the correct video codec and does not exceed the video-bitrate setting, then it will be copied without transcoding.
 Leave blank to disable this setting.
     - `video-crf` = allows you to set the CRF which will override the video bitrate setting for those that prefer CRF.
 Video-bitrate setting will still be used to determine a maximum bitrate that will trigger transcoding.
     - `video-max-width` = set a max video width to downsize higher resolution video files.
 Aspect ratio will be preserved.
+    - `video-profile` = set the video profile.
+Can use multiple comma separated values to whitelist multiple profiles, first profile will be default conversion choice.
+Leave blank to disable.
     - `h264-max-level` = set your max h264 level.
 Use the decimal format.
 Levels lower than the specified value, if otherwise appropriate, will be copied without transcoding.
 Example - `4.0`.
     - `pix_fmt` = set the video pix_fmt.
 If you don't know what this is just leave it blank.
+Can use multiple comma separated values to whitelist multiple formats, first format will be default conversion choice.
     - `audio-codec` = set your desired audio codecs.
 May specify multiple comma separated values (ex: ac3, aac).
 The first value specified will be the default conversion choice when an undesired codec is encountered; any codecs specified here will be remuxed/copied rather than converted.
     - `audio-channel-bitrate` = set the bitrate for each audio channel.
 Default is 256.
 Setting this value to 0 will attempt to mirror the bitrate of the audio source, but this can be unreliable as bitrates vary between different codecs.
     - `audio-language` = 3 letter language code for audio streams you wish to copy.
 Leave blank to copy all.
 Separate multiple audio streams with commas (ex: eng,spa)